AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 !!! success
     Ensure you include the version number.

-Add the example-contribtuion to be part of the corresponding all dependency:
+Add the example-contribution to be part of the corresponding all-contribution-type dependencies:
 ```toml
 all-contribution-type = [
     ...